 The kids feel aloof.
 They cultivate fear for the things they once loved doing.
 They become more isolated and communicate as little as possible.
-Their grades start to drop and academic achievements starts to dwindle.
-The number of friends decrease rapidly.
+Their grades start to drop, and academic achievements start to dwindle.
+The number of friends decreases rapidly.
 Some kids experience nightmares too.

 The kids who bully are no different from the rest of the kids.
-They might seem physically tough but they are equally weak.
+They might seem physically tough, but they are equally weak.
 They feed on the fear of the ones they bully.
-But bullying have a deep and long lasting impact and the reasons somehow coil around the upbringing of your child.
+But bullying has a deep and long-lasting impact, and the reasons somehow coil around the upbringing of your child.

 A child is said to turn into a bully majorly to seek attention.
-This signifies that parents do not spend quality time with the child or they do not appreciate the child more often.
-Comparing your child with other kids is also one of the important reasons for a child to turn aggressive and bully other kids.
+This signifies that parents do not spend quality time with the child or do not appreciate the child more often.
+Comparing your child with other kids is also an important reason for a child to turn aggressive and bully other kids.

 - Their lack of compassion and empathy leaves them exposed.
 They are not able to relate to their peers and are prone to violence.

-- Criminal citations and traffic violations as adults is common to those who were bullies once.
+- Criminal citations and traffic violations as adults are common to those who were bullies once.